Can College Athletes Unionize?

 Are Football Players Employees?

-The National Labor Relations Board (NLRB), the federal organization responsible for organizing labor unions, unanimously declined to classify the student athletes as employees.
-Although the board didn't rule directly on the question of whether student athletes are employees, it still declined to extend their jurisdiction to cover college football, citing negative consequences for choosing to do so.
+The National Labor Relations Board (NLRB) is a federal organization.
+This organization handles organizing labor unions.
+They unanimously declined to classify the student-athletes as employees.
+The board did not rule on the question of whether student-athletes are employees but declined to extend jurisdiction to cover college football.
+They cited negative consequences for doing so.

 - New financial rights